NASPA

 If a colleague has included you as a supporting presenter on their session, please contact them for information about their program.

-All presenters must be registered for the NASPA Annual Conference.
+All presenters of accepted programs must be registered for the NASPA Annual Conference.
 However, supporting presenters are not required to be NASPA members.

-To request assistance or report an issue with the program submission process, please contact [email protected].
+To request assistance or report an issue with the program submission process, or to request presenter assistance, please contact [email protected].

 Meeting and Reception Space Requests

-How do I submit a request for a meeting or reception in Seattle?
+How do I submit a request for a meeting or reception in Kansas City?

-Meeting and reception requests for the 2024 NASPA Annual Conference are now closed.
+Meeting and reception requests for the 2026 NASPA Annual Conference open in July.

 When is the deadline to submit a meeting or reception request?